kaffeeMn/vimrc/readme.rst

     ./set_up.zsh

-into your console in this very directory and you are golden.
+into your console, in this very directory, and you are golden.